Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 What Is Bankruptcy?

 Bankruptcy is a right guaranteed by the United States Constitution as well as Federal and State statutes.
 Bankruptcy is designed to allow people to gain a fresh financial start by eliminating or reorganizing debt.
-Your creditors MUST stop all collection activities immediately after bankruptcy is filed.
+Your creditors MUST stop all collection activities IMMEDIATELY after bankruptcy is filed.

 Should I File Bankruptcy?

-Who Can File For Bankruptcy?
+Who Can File Bankruptcy?

 In general, any person or business can file for bankruptcy under Chapter 7.
 There is no minimum amount of debt required; however, a person who files usually owes considerably more than he or she can repay.
 Although it often makes sense for a husband and wife to file jointly, one may file without the other.